absorensen/numbers_go_brrrr/m1_memory_hierarchies/s8_exercises.md

     best case you can use a for-loop to stride through the data you are loading with a stride equal to the amount of active threads in the work group.
 This should result in coalesced memory reads.
 You should look that up.
+    * It can be useful to see what the GPU is doing.
+Check out how to get [env_logger][1] to give you more information about what wgpu is doing.

 ### m1::e4 - 1D Convolution
 Go to ```m1_memory_hierarchies::code::gpu_hand_in``` or [online][0] and follow the instructions.